-To get started, let’s create the models that we’ll be using.
+To get started, refer to this source code for the models that we’ll be using.

 To use these classes to store data, we will first have to create a user.